+ANNEX XL –

-ANNEX XL - Instructions for disclosure of ESG risks
+Part 1: Instructions for disclosure of ESG risks for Large institutions

 Institutions shall disclose the information referred to in Article 449a of Regulation (EU) No 575/2013 by following the instructions provided in this Annex.
-The instructions are to be used to complete the tables and templates which are set out in Annex XXXIX of the EBA IT solutions.
+The instructions are to be used to complete the tables and templates which are set out in Implementing Regulation 24/XXXX.

-For the purposes of these instructions, the following terms shall be understood as follows:

-‘environmental, social or governance (ESG) risks’ means the risk of losses arising from any negative financial impact on the institution stemming from the current or prospective impacts of environmental, social or governance (ESG) factors on the institution’s counterparties or invested assets;

-‘environmental risk’ means the risk of losses arising from any negative financial impact on the institution stemming from the current or prospective impacts of environmental factors on the institution’s counterparties or invested assets, including factors related to the transition towards the following environmental objectives:

-climate change mitigation;

-climate change adaptation;

-the sustainable use and protection of water and marine resources;

-the transition to a circular economy;

-pollution prevention and control;

-the protection and restoration of biodiversity and ecosystems;

-Environmental risk includes both physical risk and transition risk.

-‘physical risk’, as part of the overall environmental risk, means the risk of losses arising from any negative financial impact on the institution stemming from the current or prospective impacts of the physical effects of environmental factors on the institution’s counterparties or invested assets;

-‘transition risk’, as part of the overall environmental risk, means the risk of losses arising from any negative financial impact on the institution stemming from the current or prospective impacts of the transition to an environmentally sustainable economy on the institution’s counterparties or invested assets;

-‘social risk’ means the risk of losses arising from any negative financial impact on the institution stemming from the current or prospective impacts of social factors on the institution’s counterparties or invested assets;

-‘governance risk’ means the risk of losses arising from any negative financial impact on the institution stemming from the current or prospective impacts of governance factors on the institution’s counterparties or invested assets.

 References to the international and Union policy frameworks and available benchmarks throughout these instructions include: the Paris Agreement adopted under the United Nations Framework Convention on Climate Change*1 (the ‘Paris Agreement’), the Communication from the Commission on the European Green Deal*2, Directive 2013/34/EU of the European Parliament and of the Council*3, Directive 2014/95/EU of the European Parliament and of the Council*4, the Communication from the Commission - Guidelines on non-financial reporting: Supplement on reporting climate-related information*5, the guidance made available by the Task Force on Climate-related Financial Disclosures (TCFD) Recommendations*6, the United Nations Environment Programme Finance Initiative (UNEP FI)*7, the Global Reporting Initiative Sustainability Reporting Standards*8, and the United Nations’ Principles for Responsible Investment (UNPRI)*9.

-Table 1 – Qualitative information on Environmental risk: Free format text boxes for disclosure of qualitative information in Annex XXXIX.
+Table 1: Qualitative information on Environmental risk, including climate-related financial risks: Free format text boxes for disclosure of qualitative information in Annex XXXIX.

-Institutions shall use the following instructions to complete Table 1 – ‘Qualitative information on Environmental risk’ as set out in Annex XXXIX to this Regulation to describe the integration of environmental risks, including specific information on climate change risks and on other environmental risks, in their business strategy and processes, governance and risk management.
+Institutions shall use the following instructions to complete ‘Table 1: Qualitative information on Environmental risk, including climate-related financial risks’ as set out in Implementing Regulation 24/XXXX to describe the integration of environmental risks, including specific information on climate change risks and on other environmental risks, in their business strategy and processes, governance and risk management.
 This is for the purposes of Article 449a of Regulation (EU) No 575/2013, read in conjunction with Article 435 of that Regulation.

+Institutions shall disclose this table on an annual basis, based on materiality assessment.